 - Understand the criteria for ERP application that is relevant to your business needs.

-- Rank that criteria according to their relative importance.
+- Rank that criterion according to its relative importance.

 - Determine how each vendor scores with respect to each criterion.